Miangas: Geography

 Miangas, which lies to the north of the Nanusa Islands, forms a separate district within the Talaud Islands Regency.
 The island is mainly lowland, about 1.5 metres above sea level.
 The highest point, called Gunung Batu, is 111 metres high, located in the northeast part of the island.
 This area is covered with coconut palm.
 In the northeast corner of the island, there is a 46 m cliff, with the northeast shore fringed by a 0.2 mi reef.

 Transportation

-For transportation, Miangas inhabitants once relied on their homemade sailboats.
+For transportation, Miangas inhabitants once relied on homemade sailboats.
 During the New Order, however, they started using motorboats.
-These are now the main sources of transportation.
-In October 2016, Miangas Airport was inaugurated by the President Joko Widodo.
-The inaugural flight served this airport several months later.
+These are now the main source of transportation.
+Miangas Airport was inaugurated by President Joko Widodo.
+The inaugural flight served this airport several months later in 2017.

 Economy

 Miangas inhabitants derive their main income from fishing.
 Women also weave mats from pandan leaves.

 Demography

-As at the 2010 Census, the island's population was 728 people.
-Miangas inhabitants speak Indonesian and Bisaya; the older generation usually also speak Tagalog.
+As at the 2010 Census, the island's population was 728 people; the official estimate in mid-2022 was 816.
+Miangas inhabitants speak Indonesian and Talaud, the older generation usually also speak Tagalog.

 The island has a police station and two military posts.
 There are also a market, a harbor office and a bank office.